ScorexFoundation/sigmastate-interpreter/README.md

 # ErgoScript compiler and ErgoTree interpreter

-This repository contains implementations of ErgoScript compiler and ErgoTree Interpreter for a family of Sigma-protocol authentication languages (or simply Sigma language).
+This repository contains implementations of ErgoScript compiler and ErgoTree Interpreter for a family of Sigma-protocol based authentication languages (or simply Sigma language).

 This library is used internally in [Ergo